 It can be a simple as using a regular store bought note book, to using a fancy journal with accessories.
+What I currently use is quite similar to this.
 What is most important is that there are enough pages to write all your thoughts.
 When journaling, date each entry, because it is helpful to be able to revisit your thoughts at certain times and see how you have changed.

 Do your journaling at the most convenient time to you

 At the end of a day or beginning might be best.
 Journaling can help with clearing your thoughts and set the tone for your day.
 A similar strategy works for evening time too.
 When your work day has ended you spend time with God, reflect on the day and prepare yourself for the next day.
 The most important thing is that you remember to get it done.